Dubai Tennis Championships: Karen Khachanov supports Novak Djokovic after setting up second round encounter

 "Obviously it would be for sure better if he can play a normal season and he can go everywhere but I think he has his team around him, he has his own decisions and he'll stick to them.

-Djokovic made his 2022 season debut on Monday, beating Italian wildcard Lorenzo Musetti 6-3, 6-3 in what was his first match since getting deported from Australia last month.
+Djokovic made his 2022 season debut on Monday, beating Italian wildcard Lorenzo Musetti 6-3, 6-3 in his first match since getting deported from Australia last month.

-"It's great to see him here, he played a great match," Polish No.5 seed Hubert Hurkacz said following his 6-3, 6-1 win over Alexander Bublik in the first round on Tuesday.
+Hubert Hurkacz also talked about Djokovic.
+"It's great to see him here, he played a great match," said the Polish No.5 seed who beat Alexander Bublik 6-3, 6-1 on Tuesday

 "I'm very happy for him after a tough few weeks for him, especially in the beginning of the year."